nuwanwp/Certification/Monitor and back up Azure resources.md

 ## VM backup
  - Back of VM are stored in recovery vaults
- - Duting VM back it takes snapshot and saved in VM it self
+ - Duting VM back it takes snapshot and saved in VM it self.
+Two backend tasks (Take snapshots, Transfer data to vault)
  - Both VM and recovery service vault should be same region
 1. create recovery service vault
 2. VM backup -> select the vault -> select policy sub type (Enhanced / Standard)